Unfortunately, it is very difficult for Georgia’s working class to obtain workers’ compensation benefits if employees contract the COVID-19 virus.

 (D) That the disease is not an ordinary disease of life to which the general public is exposed;

 (E) That the disease must appear to have had its origin in a risk connected with the employment and to have flowed from that source as a natural consequence.

-Given the widespread nature of the pandemic, it nearly impossible for employees to meet the causation standards outlined above.
+Given the widespread nature of the pandemic, it is nearly impossible for employees to meet the causation standards outlined above.
 Considering its global outbreak, many insurers have taken the position that COVID-19 is “an ordinary disease of life to which the general public is exposed.”
 However, there are still ways for COVID-19 to be deemed compensable under the Georgia Workers’ Compensation Act.
-Contact the Ramos Law Firm for a free consultation.
+Contact Ramos & Law for a free consultation.

 Have you or someone you love been hurt at work?
 There are certain deadlines in the Georgia Workers’ Comp system.
 Fill out the contact form below for a free consultation to examine your rights, or call us at (770) 637-0105, even if you’ve been denied benefits.

 * We value your privacy, all information is kept strictly confidential.